mozbrick/brick/component/deck/README.md

 The event also receives the following custom datamap in `e.detail`:

     {
-        'oldCard': the previously selected x-card node that the transition is animating away from, 'newCard': the x-card node that the transition is animating towards }
+        'oldCard': the previously selected x-card that the transition is animating away from, 'newCard': the x-card that the transition is animating towards }

 ## ___shuffleend___